impactfulness/ndc-minnesota-2022-from-eventstorming-to-coddding/README.md

 ### lab 3

 In lab 3 you will start implementing a ORM model that splits the data persistance model from our domain model.
 We do this with the ports and adapters pattern.
-There is a new project called `CinemaAllocations.Adapters.DataPersistance` were we need to add our code.
+There is a new project called `CinemaAllocations.Adapters.DataPersistence` were we need to add our code.

 The result can be found in `lab3end`.